hashbang/book/content/docs/security/Strategy.md

   * Should give out limited credentials to requesting services
     * Vault for instance can issue one-time-use mongodb credentials to services when they are starting up.
+  * Should provision ephemeral (with an expiry time) credentials when possible

 ##### A recurring job that compiles static assets
   * Should only need write access to one directory
     * Use filesystem namespacing, and only mount the specific path needed
-  * Should only need very minimal resources
+  * Should use minimal resources required to complete the job
     * Use cgroups to set worst-case upper bounds for cpu/threads/memory, etc.
   * Should -not- need to see other processes on the system
     * Use process namespacing
-  * Should only have access to minimal filesystem write system calls
+  * Should only have access to minimal filesystem write calls

 ##### An ssh bastion host
   * Does not need a package manager or many packages
     * Use packer or similar to build a bare minimum image.
   * Does not need write access to the disk
     * Boot with fsprotect or similar
-  * Does not need to offer shell accees
+  * Does not need to offer shell access
     * /bin/true is all that should be required for ssh passthrough

 #### Resources